-- organize and reorganize people within the congregation and outside in the community - engage and prevail on issues important to both church and community - do relational meetings - undertake a power analysis - understand the motivating self-interest different groups have - engage in exegesis of biblical texts using community organizing principles - (b) Track Mission Statement
+- organize and reorganize people within the congregation and outside in the community - engage and prevail on issues important to both church and community - do relational meetings - undertake a power analysis - understand the motivating self-interest different groups have - engage in exegesis of biblical texts using CO principles

-The G-ETS Community Organizing (CO) track brings together clergy, lay people, and an interdisciplinary group of organizer-scholars who practice various forms of community organizing in local, national, and international contexts.
-Together, they teach and learn the theological, philosophical and practical skills of community organizing, while conducting ground-breaking research on the practice of organizing in congregations and communities.
-The intent is to raise up a generation of leaders who use community organizing skills and practices to rebuild, start, and merge new congregations, associations, and groups.
+The G-ETS Community Organizing track brings together clergy, lay people, and an interdisciplinary group of organizer-scholars who practice various forms of community organizing in local, national, and international contexts.
+Together, they teach and learn the theological, philosophical and practical skills of community organizing, while conducting ground-breaking research on the practice of organizing in congregations and communities, with the intent of raising up a generation of leaders who use community organizing skills and practices to rebuild, start, and merge new congregations, associations, and groups.